moleculediscovery/workshop2023/index.md

 ### Important dates
  - Deadline for submission: NeurIPS submission friendly
-- Mid November, 2023: author notification
+- Mid November, 2023: Author notification
- - November 28, 2023: workshop
+ - December 8, 2023: Workshop

 ### Call for papers
 We are calling for papers advancing or critically assessing molecular machine learning.
 Topics include (but not limited to):